cliff-bohm/cliff-bohm.github.io/README.md

 ## Memorize World

-This world tests an agents ability to memorize.
+This world tests an agents ability to memorize 'numberOfInputs' values in 'valueRange'.
-The world is initalized with numberOfInputs and valueRange. brains have (numberOfInputs + 1) inputs and (numberOfInputs) outputs. the extra input is the "program bit"
+Brains have (numberOfInputs + 1) inputs and (numberOfInputs) outputs.
+The extra input is the "program bit"

 On the first update and then every 10th update after that, the program bit is set to 1 and the other numberOfInputs inputs are random values in valueRange.